knifecake/interwebs/_posts/2019-10-20-haskell-infinite-structures.md

 ghci> take 4 primes
 [2,3,5,7]
 {% endhighlight %}

+Lazy evaluation is a powerful evaluation strategy that allows us to concisely and expressively write definitions of infinite structures.
+In future posts, we will explore other consequences of this design decision of the Haskell language and some situations in which it does not prove so useful.

 [^1]: You might have seen the syntax `[a..b]` before.
 It is a shorthand for the function `enumFromTo` defined in [the enum class](https://www.haskell.org/onlinereport/haskell2010/haskellch6.html#x13-1310006.3.4).
 In fact, `[a..]` is also a shorthand for the method `enumFrom`.
 Integers in Haskell are an instance of the `Enum` class that defines these methods.